awsdocs/amazon-athena-user-guide/doc_source/create-table.md

 Creates a table with the name and the parameters that you specify\.

 **Note**
 This page contains summary reference information\.
 For more information about creating tables in Athena and an example `CREATE TABLE` statement, see [Creating tables in Athena](creating-tables.md)\.
+For an example of creating a database, creating a table, and running a `SELECT` query on the table in Athena, see [Getting started](getting-started.md)\.

 ## Synopsis<a name="synopsis"></a>